Young Adult Fiction

 Nadia L. King has woven together a contemporary teenage story, a lesson of empathy and self-awareness, and a tale about the dangers of digital life to create a book that is utterly captivating.
 Jenna’s Truth is both bleak and full of hope.

-New edition coming in July 2020 from Dixi Books.
+Preorder your copy now, new edition coming in July 2020 from Dixi Books.

 Reviews for Jenna's Truth